| Key Takeaways |

 It occurs when airflow during the articulation of certain Arabic letters is directed partially through the nasal passage, resulting in a distinctive nasalized sound.
 This feature is pivotal in Arabic phonetics, especially in Quranic recitation.

-Ghunnah in Arabic
+What Is Ghunnah in Tajweed?

 Here’s what Ghunnah signifies in Tajweed: